scs/smartmeter-datacollector/README.md

 ---

-The `smartmeter-datacollector` tool is a Python3 software which allows you to continuously retrieve data from supported smart meters (listed below).
+The `smartmeter-datacollector` tool is a Python software which allows you to continuously retrieve data from supported smart meters (listed below).
-The acquired values can be forwarded to one or more data sinks like a MQTT broker or logger.
+The acquired values can be forwarded to one or more data sinks like a MQTT broker.

 This tool is an open source software funded by **[EKZ (Elektrizitätswerke des Kantons Zürich)](https://www.ekz.ch)** and developed by **[Supercomputing Systems AG](https://www.scs.ch)**.
 The goal of this voluntary initiative is to create a tool that can read, decode and decrypt data (if necessary) from the local interface of various smart meters and convert it into human-readable and simple formats.
 This should eliminate the complexity of decoding DLMS and similar protocols for the user.
 The user has the data in a format, which he can easily use in various use-cases ranging from simple visualization (see [Method 1: Raspberry Pi image with demo](#method-1-raspberry-pi-image-with-demo)) to integration into energy management algorithms or into custom home automation software.

-The following smart meters are supported (see [Wiki/Home](https://github.com/scs/smartmeter-datacollector/wiki/Home) for detailed information).
+The following smart meters are supported (see [Wiki/Home](https://github.com/scs/smartmeter-datacollector/wiki/Home) for detailed information):

 * Landis+Gyr E450: \
-  Data pushed by smart meter over CII interface (wired M-Bus, HDLC, DLMS/COSEM).
+  Data pushed by smart meter over CII interface (wired M-Bus, HDLC, DLMS/COSEM)
 * Landis+Gyr E570: \
-  Data pushed by smart meter over CII interface (wired M-Bus, HDLC, DLMS/COSEM).
+  Data pushed by smart meter over CII interface (wired M-Bus, HDLC, DLMS/COSEM)
 * Landis+Gyr E360: \
-  Data pushed by smart meter over P1 interface (HDLC, DLMS/COSEM only, no DSMR).
+  Data pushed by smart meter over P1 interface (HDLC, DLMS/COSEM only, no DSMR)
 * Iskraemeco AM550: \
-  Data pushed by smart meter over P1 interface (HDLC, DLMS/COSEM only, no DSMR).
+  Data pushed by smart meter over P1 interface (HDLC, DLMS/COSEM only, no DSMR)
 * Kamstrup OMNIPOWER with HAN-NVE: \
-  Data pushed by smart meter over inserted [HAN-NVE module](https://www.kamstrup.com/en-en/electricity-solutions/meters-devices/modules/hannve) (wired M-Bus, HDLC, DLMS/COSEM).
+  Data pushed by smart meter over inserted [HAN-NVE module](https://www.kamstrup.com/en-en/electricity-solutions/meters-devices/modules/hannve) (wired M-Bus, HDLC, DLMS/COSEM)
 * Siemens TD-351x: \
-  Data fetched over bidirectional IR interface (IEC 62056-21, Mode C, unencrypted).
+  Data fetched over bidirectional IR interface (IEC 62056-21, Mode C, unencrypted)

 Note: All smart meters integrated so far push binary data encoded with HDLC (IEC 62056-46) and DLMS/COSEM.
 Both unencrypted and encrypted DLMS messages are accepted by the software.